-Shelby County Schools Procurement manages the vendor file for more than a vendors.
+Shelby County Schools Procurement manages the vendor file for a substantial number of vendors.
 Vendors are not only suppliers of products, but also those who are paid to work for Shelby County Schools on a contract basis.
-Therefore, vendors are suppliers, MLGW, employees paid for travel reimbursements, referees for ball games, and many others who perform services for Shelby County Schools.
+Therefore, vendors are suppliers, employees paid for travel reimbursements, referees for ball games, and many others who perform services for Shelby County Schools.